 Parents/caregivers are encouraged to participate in the program whenever possible.
-Parental involvement is a key element to the success of the child's experience in the YMCA Child Care.
-Participation can include verbal or written feedback, sharing information about the child's development, attending meetings, workshops, fundraising events or volunteering on field trips or in the classroom.
+Parental involvement is a key element to the success of the child's experience in the YMCA Licensed Summer Program.
+Participation can include verbal or written feedback, sharing information about the child's development, attending meetings, workshops, fundraising events or volunteering in the program.